Privacy Policy

 • Newsletter

 You have the possibility to subscribe to a free newsletter.
 When registering for the newsletter, the data you enter in the input mask, namely your e-mail-address, your first name and your last name, is transmitted to and processed by us.
 In addition, the date and time of registration are collected during registration.
 For the processing of the data, your consent is obtained during the registration process and reference is made to this privacy policy.
 We use the so-called double-opt-in procedure to register for the newsletter, i.e. your registration is only completed once you have reconfirmed your registration by clicking on a link in a confirmation e-mail sent for this purpose.
 If your confirmation is not received within 28 days, your registration will be deleted from our database.
 This ensures that no one else can register you for our newsletter.
 The data is used for sending the newsletter.
 The collection of your e-mail address is used to deliver the newsletter.
 The collection of other personal data during the registration process serves to prevent misuse of the services or the e-mail address used.
 The legal basis for the processing of the data after registration for the newsletter by the user is the consent of the user pursuant to Art.
 6(1)(a) GDPR.
-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
+The data will be deleted as soon as you withdraw your consent.
 You can withdraw your consent at any time with effect for the future.
 To do so, you can also use the unsubscribe link that you will find in our newsletter emails.

 • Customers, suppliers, business partners